hikeventures/hikeventures.github.io/_posts/articles/lists/2016-12-14-winter-trip-gear-list.markdown

 Konstantin just recently bought a new tent from Seek Adventures which includes a titanium stove.
 As we have never done any serious winter camping before we are quite excited if we are going to survive a few nights in the cold.
 We will also take the MSR Windburner with us which works quite well in windy conditions.

 ## Merino base layers
 Beside the tent and the stove Konstantin also ordered a merino overall from Icebreaker which he is planning to wear as a base layer during the night.
-Patrick on the other hand will just use a Devold Expedition base layer which is made of a little bit less Merino than Konstantins Icebreaker BodyfitZONE Zone One Sheep Suit but is more durable.
+Patrick on the other hand will just use a Devold Expedition base layer which is made of a little bit less Merino than Konstantin's Icebreaker BodyfitZONE Zone One Sheep Suit but is more durable.

 ## Snowshoes and poles
 Our snowshoes will be the MSR Ascent and the MSR ... which we have received last year from MSR.
 We have previously done some snowshoeing in the Austrian Alps and were quite happy with them.
 We also received snowshoe poles from MSR - the MSR Deploy T3 which we will take on our trip as well.